Ah... Reef aquarium keeping, the hobby

 until the next day, and the isopod was still on him.
 There

 wasn't much left of the fish.
-Even I, with my notable lack
+Develop a project with DIY electrical

 of coordination and dexterity, can catch a fish that is half